How to Get Loans from Pawnshops in the Philippines

 You can pawn multiple types of items in the Philippines.
 Do you have any of these?
 Then you’re most likely qualified to get a pawn loan!

 - Jewelry – Jewelry is probably one of the most common things to pawn in the country.
-All you need to do is make sure it is authentic to borrow more money out of it—gold-pleated types are not as precious as the actual thing.
-Make sure you understand its value by checking the craftsmanship, design, weight, color, etc.
+All you need to do is make sure it is authentic to borrow more money out of it—gold-pleated types are not as precious as the actual pawnable pure 18K and 24K gold pieces.
+Make sure you understand its value by checking the craftsmanship, design, weight, types, and color.

 - Gadgets – Pawn shops accept gadgets such as laptops, video gaming consoles, smartphones, tablets, etc. But before you bring them to the shop, you have to ensure that it’s in good working condition, whether in quality or functionality.
 Also, to be safe, delete important items in your storage for privacy reasons.